Colds, coughs, sore throats and sinusitis — what helps, what doesn't, and when to see us

 - The colour reflects how active the inflammation is, not what’s causing it.

-Both viral and bacterial URTIs can produce green phlegm.
-Asthma and bronchiectasis can too.
-Green sputum on day 5 of a cold is almost always still a normal viral URTI — not a sign it’s “turned bacterial”.
+Both viral and bacterial URTIs can produce green phlegm — the colour reflects how much neutrophil activity is happening, not which pathogen is causing it.
+Chronic airway conditions like bronchiectasis, or severe exacerbations of chronic lung disease, can also produce green sputum as part of ongoing inflammation.
+So green sputum on day 5 of a cold is almost always still a normal viral URTI — not a sign it’s “turned bacterial”.

 What actually prompts us to consider a bacterial infection is the pattern — persistent high fever beyond 3–5 days, worsening after initial improvement (“double-sickening”), severe localising symptoms, or specific features like chest pain with a cough, or one-sided facial pain with sinusitis.
 Not the colour.